-One of the most prominent features of the Internet era is the big data generated by Internet users, which is widely believed to provide added value to financial and real-sector applications.
-Among diverse big data sources, posts expressing opinions or sharing experiences on social media platforms are particularly notable.
-In the financial sector, where practitioners heavily rely on information, social media posts often exert significant influence on investors' financial decision-making.
+One of the most prominent features of the internet era is the big data generated by online users, which contains information generally believed to provide added value to the financial and real sectors.
+Among diverse big data sources, posts expressing opinions or sharing experiences on various social media platforms—particularly in the financial industry—are frequently observed.
+Due to the high dependence of financial practitioners on information, posts on financial social media often exert significant influence on investors' financial decisions.

-Posting serves as the primary mode of social interaction for investors on online platforms.
-Investor posts typically involve sharing perspectives, commenting on others' posts, raising questions, and responding to inquiries.
-Research indicates three primary motivations behind investor postings on social platforms.
-First, investors post to facilitate effective information exchange.
-Active participation in discussions through posts enables them to obtain valuable feedback.
-Second, posting may serve self-actualization purposes, as posters aim to attract followers by sharing compelling content and establish themselves as opinion leaders to demonstrate their investment expertise.
-Third, investors post to express and amplify emotions, particularly when experiencing poor investment performance.
+Posting constitutes the primary method of social interaction for investors on online platforms.
+Investors primarily post to share their perspectives, comment on others' posts, pose questions, and respond to inquiries.
+Research indicates three main motivations for investors to post on social platforms.
+First, investors engage in effective information exchange through posts.
+Posting encourages broader participation in discussions and responses, enabling them to obtain valuable feedback.
+Second, investors may post to achieve self-actualization, as posters seek to attract followers by sharing compelling content and aspire to become opinion leaders, thereby demonstrating their investment expertise in expanding influence.
+Third, investors post to express and incite emotions, especially when their investment performance is suboptimal.

 Time Coverage